-Everyone has the right to feel safe in their family, in their neighbourhood, at school and at work.
+Everyone has the right to feel safe in their family, their relationship, their neighbourhood, at school and at work.

 If you are at school you could talk to a teacher, social worker or guidance counsellor.

-Seek help if you are experiencing behaviour from someone that frightens, hurts, harasses, bullies or intimidates you.
-People who abuse young people might be partners such as girlfriends or boyfriends, or ex-partners, but can also be family members or other people you live with or people who are meant to care for you.
+Young people can be abused by girlfriends or boyfriends, or ex-partners, but also by family members or other people you live with or people who are meant to care for you.

-If you are in a relationship but you're unhappy with how you're being treated or how you act towards your partner, check out our positive relationship quiz to see if things are ok.
+If you are in a relationship but you're unsure that it's healthy and good for both of you check out our positive relationship quiz to see if things are ok.

 You could ring 0800 456 450 and find out what organisations there are in your community for young people affected by family violence.